 Our KPI for monitoring asset contribution to the sustainability objective is avoided emissions.
-In 2024, the company generated 2,468,000 tonnes of avoided emissions.
+In 2023, the company generated 1,300,000 tonnes of avoided emissions.
 This represents carbon that would otherwise have been emitted.
 By generating avoided emissions, the company delivers against the asset-level KPI and thus contributes to the Sustainability Objective.
+The company also supplied 3,422 GWh of renewable energy.

-Our KPIs for monitoring the investor contribution are the adoption of a science-based target and a reduction in the company's scope 1&2 emissions.
+Our KPIs for monitoring the investor contribution are the disclosure of a human rights policy and inclusion of Free, Prior, and Informed Consent principles into the company's existing policies and disclosures.
 Both of these KPIs reflect the specific engagement objective sought.
 When we first started engaging with the company, they acknowledged our concern, reaching engagement milestone 2.
-As our conversations continued, the company moved through the milestones, and in 2023 reached the fifth milestone: 'company has implemented a strategy to address the concern'.
-The outcome (as measured against our KPIs) was adoption of a science-based target and a 15% reduction in their scope 1&2 emissions.
+Following our conversations, the company moved through the milestones and reached the fifth milestone: 'company has implemented a strategy to address the concern'.
+The outcome (as measured against our KPIs) was the update of the company's Modern Slavery and Human Trafficking Statement to include a section on "indigenous peoples", outlining its policy to ensure that land rights are respected and a commitment to free, prior and informed consent.
+This mitigates the risk of the company losing its social licence to operate, enabling the continued generation of renewable energy, and thus reduction of greenhouse gas emissions.
 Whilst we don't claim to have been the sole driving force behind these outcomes, we believe our investor activities were a contributing factor.

-As such, via both our asset activities and our investor activities we contributed to the Fund's Sustainability Objective of reducing greenhouse gas emissions.
+As such, via both our assets activities and our investor activities we contributed to the Fund's Sustainability Objective of reducing greenhouse gas emissions.